Submitting a Job

 request_GPUs = 1

 Access to GPU resources by an HTCondor job needs special configuration of the machines that offer GPUs.
-Details of how to set up the configuration are in the Policy Configuration for Execute Hosts and for Submit Hosts section.
+Details of how to set up the configuration are in the Policy Configuration for Execution Points and for Access Points section.

 An interactive job is a Condor job that is provisioned and scheduled like any other vanilla universe Condor job onto an execute machine within the pool.
 The result of a running interactive job is a shell prompt issued on the execute machine where the job runs.
 The user that submitted the interactive job may then use the shell as desired, perhaps to interactively run an instance of what is to become a Condor job.
 This might aid in checking that the set up and execution environment are correct, or it might provide information on the RAM or disk space needed.
 This job (shell) continues until the user logs out or any other policy implementation causes the job to stop running.
 A useful feature of the interactive job is that the users and jobs are accounted for within Condor’s scheduling and priority system.